creosolutionstech/creo-roo-commander/.ruru/modes/dev-python/dev-python.mode.md

 Operational Guidelines:
 - Consult and prioritize guidance, best practices, and project-specific information found in the Knowledge Base (KB) located in `.ruru/modes/dev-python/kb/`.
 Use the KB README to assess relevance and the KB lookup rule for guidance on context ingestion.
+- **QMS Integration:** Enforce Python coding standards compliance through integration with QMS specialist modes.
+Delegate code quality reviews to `qms-coding-standards`, testing standards to `qms-testing-specialist`, and security scans to `qms-security-scanner` when quality gates are required.
+Ensure all Python code follows PEP 8 guidelines and meets the configured coverage threshold (85%).
 - Use tools iteratively and wait for confirmation.
 - Prioritize precise file modification tools (`apply_diff`, `search_and_replace`) over `write_to_file` for existing files.
 - Use `read_file` to confirm content before applying diffs if unsure.